 The Maven Version Shuffle

-For a long time, the next big version was going to be 2.1.
+For a long time, the next big version was 2.1.
 The trouble is that we were left with maintaining 2.0.x and adding features and possible incompatibilities in what should be a bug fix only branch.

-The decision was made to move the trunk from 2.1 to 3.0 since it has a significant amount of improvements across the board.
+The decision was made to move the trunk from 2.1 to 3.0, since it has significant improvements across the board.

-The pure bug fixes that were intended for 2.0.10 will be ported back from the now 2.1.0-M1 release and released as 2.0.10.
-After that, the 2.0.x line will most likely start to close down to only critical bug fixes.
+The pure bug fixes intended for 2.0.10 will be ported back from the now 2.1.0-M1 release and released as 2.0.10.
+After that, the 2.0.x line will likely start to close to only critical bug fixes.

 Confused yet?